Capturing Evolution Genes for Time Series Data

-Intuitively, classifier $\mathbf{C}$ is trained to fit the current assignment of segments.
+Intuitively, classifier $\mathbf{C}$ is trained to fit the current recognition of segments.
 Meanwhile, the elements ($\mathbf{E}, \mathbf{G}, \mathbf{D}$) of genes are trained via an adversarial process on the real/fake samples under the condition of $\mathbf{C}$'s output.
-More specifically, in each iteration, we first train $\mathbf{C}$ to output the current assignment, and then train $\mathbf{E, G, D}$ to capture the segments' distribution.
-The assignment of $\mathbf{C}$ distinguishes the segments $\mathcal{X}_n$ and gives them specific gene index $k$, so that unsupervised adversarial training is transferred to supervised adversarial training.
+More specifically, in each iteration, we first train $\mathbf{C}$ to output the current recognition, and then train $\mathbf{E, G, D}$ to capture the segments' distribution.
+The recognition of $\mathbf{C}$ distinguishes the segments $\mathcal{X}_n$ and gives them specific gene index $k$, so that unsupervised adversarial training is transferred to supervised adversarial training.
 It improves the ability of the gene to capture distribution patterns.
-Then, we compare the new and old assignments and determine whether to end the iteration.
+Then, we compare the new and old recognition and determine whether to end the iteration.
 For the application layer, recursive hidden vector $\mathbf{H}$ fuses these patterns transferred from gene recognition and generation, and applies them into the prediction tasks.
 We back propagate the loss $\mathcal{L}_{app}$ to learn the gene application and use lower learning rate to adjust gene recognition ($\mathbf{C}$) and gene generation ($\mathbf{E, G, D}$).
-We present the complete pseudo code in \alref{alg:prediction}.
+We present the complete procedure in \alref{alg:prediction}.